Peptara LabsPEPTARA LABS

 This decline is real and it's measurable.
 The classic work here studied healthy men in their 60s and 70s and found that the age-related drop in growth-hormone activity tracked with the loss of lean muscle, the gain in fat, and the thinning of skin that tend to come with age (Rudman et al., 1990).
 So when you read about peptides that act on this axis, understand that you're working with a system that's already on a downward slope, which is different from a young person's.

-Here's the part I want you to sit with, though.
+Here is the part to sit with, though.
 That same body of research is a cautionary tale as much as a promise.
 Studies after Rudman's confirmed the body-composition changes but did not show the functional payoff people hoped for, and they surfaced side effects.
 In other words, moving a number on a lab doesn't automatically mean you feel or function better, and pushing this system harder isn't free.
 That gap between "changed a measurement" and "actually helped" is exactly where an older person needs a provider's judgment rather than a forum's enthusiasm.

 Muscle and recovery become the thing to protect